- Leisurely biking along cycle paths in the secluded Val di Ledro

 Traffic levels on the roads remain relatively low as we have designed the route with families in mind, the only exceptions being when you ride into towns such as Riva del Garda and Peschiera where you may experience more cars on the roads.

-You’ll be riding predominantly on tarmac, with some short sections on hard-packed gravel and some grassy trails.
+You’ll be riding predominantly on tarmac, with some short sections on gravel and some grassy trails.
+Day 4 has a long section down hill with some fun easy off-road riding, leading you to Riva del Garda.

-With this in mind we recommend trekking bikes/hybrid bikes, or e-bikes for the grown ups, with at least 18 gears, and wheels with 28 road tire for this trip.
+With this in mind we recommend mountain bikes with at least 18 gears and wheels with a 27 or 29 knobbly tyre for this trip, or e-bikes for the grown ups.
 The route is not suitable for road bikes.

 Family Cycling Grade